 In June 2015, I became a co-owner of Red Hen Stitch Shop in Marietta, where I handled creative merchandising, bought fabric and notions, taught classes, and most other things that happen in the store.
 I am so lucky to be surrounded with a great community of quilters on a daily basis!I

 I am still extremely passionate about quilting (specifically freemotion quilting on domestic machines) and the community part of my business remains strong and thriving.
 Prior sewing machine service, my business offered custom quilts, both traditionally pieced bed/hanging quilts and tshirt and memory quilts.

 Before quilting took over my life, I was a graphic designer for 13 years, which has come in very handy for quilt design.
 I also worked in politics and was a volunteer firefighter.

-My husband, Paul, has also caught the sewing machine service bug, and as an apprentice, he has a huge hand in vintage and antique machine restoration.
+My husband, Paul, has also caught the sewing machine service bug, and joined as an apprentice in 2018.
+He has a huge hand in vintage and antique machine restoration.
 Working side-by-side with my husband and best friend is something I never take for granted.
 I am not sure if our son will carry on the family business, but we are hopeful!